Coronavirus latest: All European Union states have COVID-19 | DW | 10.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+09:20 Pope Francis told Catholic priests during a mass in Vatican city to "have the courage" to go out and visit people sickened by coronavirus.
+His comments follow just hours after Italy was placed on lockdown.
+The World Health Organizationadvises avoiding contact with other people if you think you have the COVID-19 (coronavirus SARS-CoV-2).

-08:45 The German state of Saxony-Anhalt confirmed its first case of the COVID-19 (coronavirus SARS-CoV-2) virus, meaning that each of Germany's 16 states now has a confirmed case.
+08:45 The German state of Saxony-Anhalt confirmed its first case of the COVID-19 virus, meaning that each of Germany's 16 states now has a confirmed case.

 08:08 Italy's government has readied around €10 billion ($11.4 billion) to boost its economy and combat the effects of the coronavirus.
 Economic Development Minister Stefano Patuanelli said this will cause the national deficit to rise to just under 3%.